jtsteinbach/sandbox/README.md

 ### The encryption: vox

 sandbox's integrity model uses no cryptographic keys (Section 9); nothing in save, merge, verify, the journal, or anchors depends on a secret.
 Archive confidentiality is a separate concern, handled by [vox](https://jts.gg/vox) (v1.7.3, symmetric core), a small single-file encryption module embedded inside sandbox and loaded into memory only while `pack`, `unpack`, or `export -k` runs.
 No separate file, no install step, no network.
-The unused legacy asymmetric interface was removed from the embedded copy in 1.2.
+The unused legacy asymmetric interface is not present in the embedded copy.

 vox is a misuse-resistant authenticated cipher: an SIV-style AEAD built on HMAC-SHA512, with PBKDF2-HMAC-SHA512 key stretching at 300,000 iterations.
 Since sbox format v2, a random per-archive salt is mixed into key derivation, so two archives sealed with the same passphrase use different keys and a password guess can't be amortized across archives.
 Two practical consequences: